 As mentioned above, both MT and MA-CSE are accredited by the Ontario College of Teachers (OCT), the body that licenses, governs and regulates the Ontario teaching profession in the public interest.
-Following the initial verification of the two programs by OCT in 2015 as meeting the requirements of Ontario's Enhanced Teacher Education Program (ETEP), the programs received general accreditation without conditions by OCT in November 2016, followed by an additional accreditation of the programs' application for a substantial change in 20196.
-In both cases, OISE's MT and MA-CSE were found to fully satisfy the requirements of O. Reg.
-347/02: Accreditation of Teacher Education Programs.
+Following the initial verification of the two programs by OCT in 2015 as meeting the requirements of Ontario's Enhanced Teacher Education Program (ETEP), the programs received general accreditation without conditions by OCT in November 2016, followed by an additional accreditation of the programs' application for a substantial change in 2019.
 Both accreditation decisions can be found here, and the current accreditation of both programs expires on November 29, 2023, after which time the programs will submit an application for accreditation renewal and undergo a related review process.

 4.1.4.
-Cyclical Reviews
+Responding to the Pandemic